The future of manufacturing ... do all roads point to automation? Maybe not all, but some industries are trending in that direction.

 There are many perceived benefits of incorporating automation into the manufacturing industry, including the improvement of efficiency, quality, and product quality.
 But it does present challenges, too.

 For instance, as giant companies and corporations like Ford continue to become more technologically advanced, it forces their smaller supply-base companies to find ways to keep up.
-Suppliers need to deliver products that will function within a high-tech and automation-based framework.
+Same with oil and gas testing companies, companies need to deliver services and products that will function within a high-tech and automation-based framework.

 "The world (of manufacturing) is changing so fast, we can't assume any company really knows where it's headed," says Tom Kelly, executive director at Automation Alley.
 "But based on what's possible, we hope to help them turn this into action instead of stagnation."